-On 20 April 2017, the National Health and Medical Research Council (NHMRC) released revised Ethical guidelines on the use of assisted reproductive technology in clinical practice and research (ART guidelines).
-The ART guidelines are used by professional organisations to set standards for the practice of ART.
-The ART guidelines are primarily intended for ART clinicians, clinic nurses, embryologists, counsellors and administrators, researchers, Human Research Ethics Committees, and governments.
+The Ethical guidelines on the use of assisted reproductive technology in clinical practice and research (ART Guidelines) are used by professional organisations to set ethical standards for the clinical practice of ART and associated research.
+The guidelines are primarily intended for use by ART clinicians, clinic nurses, embryologists, counsellors and administrators, researchers, Human Research Ethics Committees and governments.

-The Assisted Reproductive Technology (ART) Working Committee was established on 16 April 2013 to advise the Australian Health Ethics Committee (AHEC) on the review of the ethical guidelines on the clinical practice of ART (Part B of the ART guidelines).
-Appointments to the ART Working Committee concluded on 31 December 2017.
+The Assisted Reproductive Technology (ART) Guidelines (Mito) Working Committee was established on 5 July 2022 with a limited scope to advise the Australian Health Ethics Committee (AHEC) on changes that may be required to the 2017 ART Guidelines to accommodate the ethical introduction of mitochondrial donation, and to propose revised or new guideline text.
+Appointments to the ART Guidelines (Mito) Working Committee concluded on 31 December 2022.

-The ART guidelines are divided into three parts:
+The ART Guidelines are divided into four parts:

 - Part A provides background and introductory material